Efficient Weighting Schemes for Auditing Instant-Runoff Voting Elections: Auditing IRV Contests Using AWAIRE

 \subsection{The AWAIRE Framework}

-AWAIRE is a process for performing a risk-limiting audit on an IRV election that does not require an electronic record of the ballots (CVRs) to proceed.
+AWAIRE is an RLA method for IRV elections that does not require an electronic record of the votes on each ballot (CVRs) to proceed.
 In brief: \begin{itemize} \item AWAIRE tracks every elimination order that yields a winner other than the reported winner; we refer to these orders as \emph{\altorder(s)}.
 If there is sufficiently strong evidence (based on a pre-specified risk limit) that no \altorder{} is correct, then the audit stops without a full hand count and AWAIRE concludes that the reported winner really won. \item Each \altorder{} is characterised by a set of \emph{requirements}: necessary conditions for that elimination order to be correct.
 If the data refutes at least one requirement for each \altorder, then the reported outcome is confirmed. \item A \emph{test supermartingale} is constructed for each requirement.
 A test supermartingale is also constructed for each \altorder{}, by defining each new term as a (predictable) convex combination of the terms in the test supermartingales for each requirement in the \altorder{}. \item As the audit progresses, the convex combination for each \altorder{} is updated to give more weight to the test supermartingales that are giving the strongest evidence that their corresponding requirements are false. \item The audit stops when the test supermartingale for every \altorder{} exceeds $1 / \alpha$, or when every ballot has been inspected and the correct outcome is known. \item The process described above has risk limit $\alpha$. \end{itemize}